bbauska/Coursera-Bootstrap/readme.md

 <h4>Assignment 2: Bootstrap CSS Components (week 2)</h4>

-It\'s time to move on to the second assignment in this course.
+It&apos;s time to move on to the second assignment in this course.

 This week we had covered buttons, forms, tables, cards, images, and media and then finally we covered badge.

-This assignment we\'ll look at trying to explore your understanding of all these topics.
+This assignment we&apos;ll look at trying to explore your understanding of all these topics.

 Your second assignment consists of three tasks.
-Let\'s go through each one of them step by step.
+Let&apos;s go through each one of them step by step.
 Your first task is to create a form in your index strategy table pitch.